 35. A more plant-based diet is associated with lower levels of pro-aging proteins like IGF compared with meat-eaters (R).

 38. Many studies show that substituting animal protein with plant protein reduces mortality and the risk of various aging-related diseases (R).
-For example, substituting plant foods like legumes, nuts or soy for red meat can reduce the risk of cardiovascular diseases (R).
-Substituting one serving of red meat by one serving of other foods (including fish, poultry, nuts, legumes, …) each day was associated with a 7% to 19% lower mortality risk (R).
+For example, substituting plant foods like legumes, nuts, or soy for red meat can reduce the risk of cardiovascular diseases (R).
+Substituting one serving of red meat with one serving of other foods (including fish, poultry, nuts, and legumes) each day was associated with a 7% to 19% lower mortality risk (R).

 39. Often, people say that it’s not the protein that makes too much meat unhealthy.
 However, it’s clear that too much protein stimulates nutrient-sensing pathways.
 For example, directly infusing protein into the blood immediately induces insulin resistance.
 (R,R,R,R).